Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/Understanding-GPT_Transformers.md

 ---
-Category: Machine Learning
+Category: AI
 Title: Understanding GPT - Transformers
 Layout: post
 Name: Understanding GPT - Transformers
 date: 2023-07-07
 banner: "Transformers_banner_1689490231707_0.png"
+popular: True
 cover:
   image: "Transformers_banner_1689490231707_0.png"
 tags: [ML, machine-learning, AI, Transformers]
 keywords: [ML, machine-learning, AI, Transformers]
+Summary: A 3 part series on understanding how modern LLMS work.
+From RNNs, to transformers and scaling laws.
 ---

 # Introduction

 The goal of this series of posts, is to form _foundational knowledge_ that helps us understanding modern state-of-the-art LLM models, and gain a comprehensive understanding of GPT via reading the seminal papers themselves.

 In my previous [post](https://kshitij-banerjee.github.io/2023/06/18/understanding-gpt-a-journey-from-rnns-to-transformers/), I covered some of the seminal papers that formulated sequence based models from RNNs to the Attention mechanism in encoder-decoder architectures.
-If you don't know about them, or would like a quick refresher - I recommend reading through the [previous post](https://kshitij-banerjee.github.io/2023/06/18/understanding-gpt-a-journey-from-rnns-to-transformers/) before continuing here.

-This post will focus on the "Attention is all you need" paper that introduced the ground-breaking transformer architecture to the world and has since started a cascading and exponential affect on the AI landscape.
+This post will focus on the "Attention is all you need" paper that introduced the transformer architecture to the world and has since started a cascading and exponential affect on the AI landscape.

 # Papers to be covered in this series